microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageassignmentpolicy-userset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The `userSet` type, used in the request, approval and assignment review settings of an [access package assignment policy](accesspackageassignmentpolicy.md), is an abstract base type.
+The `userSet` type, used in the request, approval and assignment review settings of an [access package assignment policy](accesspackageassignmentpolicy.md), is the abstract base for the `microsoft.graph.singleUser`,`microsoft.graph.groupMembers`, `microsoft.graph.connectedOrganizationMembers`, `microsoft.graph.manager`, `microsoft.graph.internalSponsors` and `microsoft.graph.externalSponsors` types.

 ## Properties